CopernicaMarketingSoftware/AMQP-CPP/README.md

 channel.bindQueue("my-exchange", "my-queue");
 ````

-A number of remarks about the above example.
+A number of remarks about the example above.
 First you may have noticed that we've
 created all objects on the stack.
 You are of course also free to create them
 on the heap with the C++ operator 'new'.
 That works just as good.

-But more importantly, you see that in the example above we have created the
+But more importantly, you can see in the example above that we have created the
-channel object directly after we created the connection object, and we did also
+channel object directly after we made the connection object, and we also
-start declaring exchanges and queues right away.
-It would have been better to
+started declaring exchanges and queues right away.
+It would have been better if
-first wait for the connection to be ready (and the onConnected() method is called
+we had waited for the connection to be ready, and create the channel object
-in your handler object), before you create channel objects and start calling
-methods.
-But if you insist, you do not have to wait, and you are free to call
-the additional methods right away.
+inside the onConnected() method in the MyConnectionHandler class.
+But this is
+not strictly necessary.
+The methods that are called before the connection is
+ready are cached by the AMQP library and will be executed the moment the
+connection becomes ready for use.

 As we've explained above, the AMQP library does not do any IO by itself and when it
-needs to send data to RabbitMQ, it will call the onData() method in your handler
+needs to send data to RabbitMQ, it will call the onData() method in the handler
 object.
-But it is of course also not possible for the library to receive data from
+It is of course also not possible for the library to receive data from
 the server.
 It is again up to you to to this.
 If, for example, you notice in your
 event loop that the socket that is connected with the RabbitMQ server becomes
-readable, you should read out that data (for example by calling the recv() system
+readable, you should read out that data (for example by using the recv() system
 call), and pass the received bytes to the AMQP library.
-This can be done by
+This is done by
 calling the parse() method in the Connection object.

 The Connection::parse() method gets two parameters, a pointer to a buffer of